WindScribe, one of the newest VPNs in the marketplace, has made an impressive entrance into an already hyper-competitive industry.

 While the company offers some admittedly impressive features and benefits, when you take the speed, price tag, and customer service (which I will discuss in the next section) into account, it’s hard to justify using WindScribe over cheaper and faster competitors.

-Customer Support Quality
+Customer Support Quality (No Live Chat)

 Unlike some of their bigger competitors, WindScribe does not offer any sort of live chat feature on their website or within their software.